Uglemat/Knights/README.md

 Knights
 =======

 A puzzle game where you must fill a board using only knight movements.
 It's pretty much a clone of the game troyis.
+If you want, you can watch this [gameplay video](https://www.youtube.com/watch?v=v_faK8K-Pzk) which shows how you can download and play.

 Run the game with the file `run.py`.